micomiloloza/local-library/README.md

 Start the server by navigating into the same directory as your hellonode.js file in your command prompt, and calling node along with the script name, like so:
 	>node hellonode.js
 	Server tunning at http://127.0.0.1:3000/
 Navigate to the URL  http://127.0.0.1:3000/.
-If everything is working the browser should simply display the string “Hello DFS”.
+If everything is working the browser should simply display the string “Hello Library”.

 # Using NPM